 The Honeysuckle growing up on the trellis outside my living room window is having a go at flowering, despite not managing a single flower for the rest of the summer!
 It got cut back rather vigorously last year along with the clematis that was trying to pull of my guttering!
-I thought it was dead.
-But I noticed a flower outside the window, and now there is one more, not opened yet.
-I suspect it will be the last one for this year, but maybe next year it will manage a few more than two flowers!
+I thought it was dead.…… Continue reading Last Honeysuckle?

 I have a lot of photos that I sadly haven’t shared yet, so I’m going to try and sort them all out and post them.
 Firstly here are a couple of shots of the Buddleia.
 This is actually from a few days again as now many of the flower heads are fully open.
-Strangely we haven’t seen that many butterflies yet.
-I’m sure there were a lot more this time last year but maybe it was later in the year … anyway, we shall see!
-Hope to see a mass of fluttering wings soon.
+Strangely we…… Continue reading Buddleia

 I had an idea to take some soft focus photos of my cornflowers today.
 I’m not entirely sure whether these are good or bad.
 I do love the blue.
 Can soft focus go too soft?
 These are my favourites…

 I spotted this buttercup at the weekend, a bit past its best, soon to be turning to a seedhead.
 I like the way it’s spread wider than the average buttercup and is a bit uneven rather than being a neat ‘cup’.
 It looks quite different from the norm.
 This pleases me.
-And I’m pleased that this is a no-crop photo – I was experimenting with making sure the composition is right in the camera and not relying on cropping it later.
-I filled the frame and no crops were required 🙂
+And I’m pleased that…… Continue reading Buttercup Splash

 This needs few words – the light was just … right 🙂